-In addition, to be eligible for leave, the employe e must submit all required forms, as described below.
-As noted below, an employee who is eligible for leave to care for a family member in the Armed Forces is eligible for up to a total of 26 weeks of leave in a 12 month period.
+In addition, to be eligible for leave, the employee must submit all required forms as described below.
+An employee who is eligible for leave to care for a family member in the Armed Forces is eligible for up to a total of 26 weeks of leave in a 12 month period.

 An eligible member of the faculty or professional staff will be granted F&ML for any of the following reasons:

 1. A "serious health condition" renders the employee unable to perform the essential functions of his/her job.

 2. The employee is needed to care for his/her spouse or same - sex domestic partner, dependent child, or his/her parent who has a serious health condition.

 3. Following the birth of the employee's child, in order to care for that child.
 To qualify, leave must be completed within 1 year of the birth.

 4. Following the placement of a child with the employee for adoption or foster care.
 To qualify, leave must be completed within 1 year of the placement.

 5. Leave is required due to a "qualifying exigency" or urgent need arising out of the fact the employee's spouse or same-sex domestic partner, child, or parent is on active duty in the Armed Forces, National Guard, or Reserves, or has been called to active duty, in support of a contingency operation.
 A “qualifying exigency” is as defined in the Family & Medical Leave Act, and may include, but is not limited to, the following situations that result in the need for leave by the College employee:

 (a) the employee’s spouse / same - sex partner, child, or parent is given short - notice before being deployed,

 (b) the employee must make alternate childcare or eldercare arrangements based on his/her spouse’s / same - sex partner’s, child’s, or parent’s active duty status,